Item added to cart

 It’s sometimes difficult to find fresh seaweed or pre-made seaweed salads, except at upscale markets, such as Whole Foods, or sushi restaurants and Asian specialty stores.
 However, many markets (including online markets) will sell dried seaweed that can be easily reconstituted to make the base of your salad.
 Just soak the dried leaves in a little bit of cold water for a few minutes and it’s ready to use.

-Whether it be a vegetable broth or miso soup, wakame seaweed is an easy addition to any broth.
+Whether you're using a vegetable broth or miso soup, wakame seaweed is an easy addition to any broth.
 It provides an extra nutritional punch to savory soups and stews, and pairs well with vegetables like zucchini, carrots, and bok choy.

-Spirulina is a type of blue-green algae that is known to help detox the body, providing chlorophyll, which helps remove toxins from the blood, and also helping lower blood pressure.
+Spirulina is a type of blue-green algae that is known to help detox the body, providing chlorophyll that helps remove toxins from the blood.
+It also helps lower blood pressure.
 You can add this superfood powder into your morning smoothie for an extra boost, blending it with coconut milk, banana, spinach, and mixed berries.

 Wakame Seaweed Salad Recipe

-Seaweed salads are so simple and quick to make that we wanted to share a simple base salad recipe that you can customize any way you’d like!
-Make it your own by adding yummy ingredients like avocado, carrots, radishes, beets, jicama, sesame seeds or pumpkin seeds.
+Seaweed salads are so simple and quick to make, and we wanted to share a simple base salad recipe that you can customize any way you’d like!
+Make it your own by adding yummy ingredients like avocado, carrots, radishes, beets, jicama, sesame seeds, or pumpkin seeds.

 Ingredients: